“Very nicely done, Davi”

 Undermining Real American Heroes

-However, as I said above, I also believe there is an ingredient missing to this kind of story-map.
-White supremacists not only have been spraying their racist narratives all over America.
-At the same time they have been taking down monuments to actual American heroes with the aim to denigrate and destroy American history, erasing Civil Rights leaders.
+As I said above, I believe there is an ingredient missing to this kind of story-map.
+White insecurity not only has meant spraying racist narratives through street names and statues all over America.
+At the same time they have been taking down the monuments to actual American heroes with the aim to denigrate and destroy American history, erasing and canceling memories of Civil Rights leaders.

 While the false white power narratives were being put up, true history was being torn down and buried by the same people.
 The pro-slavery history revisionists have been defacing American war memorials, civil rights monuments and statues.